-- 2.1 Consistent with international guidelines and relevant legislation, for the purposes of this document, 'anti money laundering' (AML) should be read as 'anti money laundering and countering the financing of terrorism' (AML/CFT), unless otherwise stated. - 2.2 4MLD provides at some length the European Parliament and European Council's overview of the risk posed by 'Gambling Services' as defined in article 3(14).
-Recital 21 of 4MLD makes clear that all types of gambling are to be included in AML/CFT Customer Due Diligence provisions unless exempted due to low risk.
-POCA carries these principles forward and does not provide for any exemptions in the remote sector.
-Separate guidance will be issued for the non-remote sector in Gibraltar. - 2.3 The Gambling Commissioner is aware, and international evidence indicates, that properly regulated gambling industry's security and recording processes can be highly effective in deterring conventional money laundering.
-The Gambling Commissioner broadly concurs with the 2013 MONEYVAL report1 which makes reference to various researchers into remote gambling which conclude that the money laundering and terrorist financing (ML/TF) risks linked to regulated online gambling are relatively low and the sector is not likely to be the preferred option for money launderers or terrorist financiers - 2.4 This revised Code is designed to help ensure the remote gambling sector in Gibraltar continues to meet the expected international standards. - 2.5 The Gambling Commissioner is mindful that the very large economic scale of remote gambling operations licensed and located in Gibraltar amplifies the significance of even low risk and impact to a higher level, particularly in terms of reputational damage to the sector and the jurisdiction. - 2.6 Consequently, the regulated industry must be committed to maintaining high standards and take appropriate and proportionate steps to address any indications its systems are being or may be used for the purposes of ML/TF.
-The Gambling Commissioner believes that the gambling industry in Gibraltar should meet its legal obligations in this area in full, embrace developments in knowledge and legislation and develop AML/CFT processes that are visible, credible and resilient, and will assist in overcoming any misconceptions.
-POCA, 4MLD, the Financial Action Task Force's (FATF) 40 Recommendations and the various regulations published pursuant to POCA are the source documents for this Code. - 2.7 This Code, POCA and 4MLD are aimed at ensuring that in addition to the general AML/CFT responsibilities applicable to all persons, those business sectors determined by Article 2 of the 4MLD as 'Obliged Entities' and S.9 POCA as a 'relevant financial business' i.e. "providers of gambling services", should also apply, on a risk based approach, Customer
+- 2.1 Consistent with international guidelines and relevant legislation, for the purposes of this document, 'anti money laundering' (AML) should be read as 'anti money laundering, countering the financing of terrorism and counter proliferation financing' (AML/CFT/CPF), unless otherwise stated. - 2.2 POCA carries these principles forward and does not provide for any exemptions in the remote sector in respect of gambling services.
+Separate guidance will be issued for the non-remote sector in Gibraltar. - 2.3 The Gambling Commissioner is aware, and international evidence indicates, that a properly regulated gambling industry's security and recording processes can be highly effective in deterring conventional money laundering.
+The Gambling Commissioner broadly concurs with the 2013 MONEYVAL report which makes reference to various researchers into remote gambling which conclude that the money laundering and terrorist financing (ML/TF) risks linked to regulated online gambling are relatively low and the sector is not likely to be the preferred option for money launderers or terrorist financiers - 2.4 This revised Code is designed to help ensure the remote gambling sector in Gibraltar continues to meet the expected international standards. - 2.5 The Gambling Commissioner is mindful that the very large economic scale of remote gambling operations licensed and located in Gibraltar means that the significance of even lower level risks and impact may be heightened, particularly in terms of reputational damage to the sector and the jurisdiction. - 2.6 Consequently, the regulated industry must be committed to maintaining high standards and take appropriate and proportionate steps to address any indications its systems are being or may be used for the purposes of ML/TF/PF.
+The Gambling Commissioner believes that the gambling industry in Gibraltar should meet its legal obligations in this area in full, embrace developments in knowledge and legislation and develop AML/CFT/CPF processes that are visible, credible and resilient, and will assist in overcoming any misconceptions.
+POCA, the money laundering directives, the Financial Action Task Force's (FATF) 40 Recommendations and the various regulations published pursuant to POCA are the source documents for this Code. - 2.7 This Code and POCA are aimed at ensuring that in addition to the general AML/CFT responsibilities applicable to all persons, those business sectors determined by S.9 POCA to be a 'relevant financial business' i.e. "providers of gambling services", should also apply, on a risk based approach, Customer Due Diligence measures designed to deter, prevent and avoid facilitating ML/TF/PF through those gambling services.